IKIM-Essen/ClusterDocs/docs/reference/authentication-lifecycle.md

 without SSH credentials.

 Only the **public** key is registered with RCC.
 The private key remains on your computer or compatible hardware authenticator.
+For the normal software-backed RCC key, follow the RCC setup command, which intentionally creates it **without a passphrase**.
+Protect the endpoint itself and do not copy the private key between machines.

 For a FIDO-backed SSH key, the authenticator protects the SSH private material;
 this is still conceptually different from a browser/WebAuthn passkey even when